Dota: Games

 The Dota series includes four games that are centered around competitive, online multiplayer gameplay.
 The original version, Defense of the Ancients, is a community-created Warcraft III custom map developed with the Warcraft III World Editor that was first released in 2003.
 The franchise name, "Dota", is derived from the original map's acronym, DotA.
 Dota 2, its standalone installment, was released as a free-to-play sequel in July 2013.
 The first spin-off, a digital collectible card game called Artifact, was released in November 2018.
 The second spin-off, an auto battler called Dota Underlords, was released in February 2020.

-The main installments in the series are multiplayer online battle arena games, where the player assumes control over a single character - a "hero" - from a large roster of characters and coordinates with their teammates to destroy their opponents' large structure called an Ancient, while defending their own.
+The main installments in the series are action real time strategy games, where the player assumes control over a single character - a "hero" - from a large roster of characters and coordinates with their teammates to destroy their opponents' large structure called an Ancient, while defending their own.
 Unlike the original version, which is largely derived from the setting of the Warcraft series, the standalone games share their own continuity.
 Likewise, the standalone games utilize the Source game engine and Steam distribution platform - both developed by Valve.